Is contextuality about the identity of random variables?: Preliminaries

 \subsection{Spekkens' approach}

 Spekkens' approach \cite{spekkens2005contextuality} uses an indeterministic ontological model that is more general than deterministic hidden variable models of contextuality.
-In this approach, the probabilities of the different outcomes of the measurement are determined by a given ontic state of the system.
+In the deterministic hidden variable models, the outcomes of measurements are determined by a given ontic state of the system (e.g. \citet{Fine1982Hidden}).
+But in Spekkens' approach, the probabilities of the different outcomes of the measurement are determined by the ontic state.
 This is represented by the indicator function $\xi_{\lambda}(k|M)$ which is the probability distribution of the incidence of a measurement outcome $k$ given by implementing a measurement procedure $M$ for any ontic state $\lambda$.
-Unlike Spekkens' approach, in traditional deterministic hidden variable models the outcomes of measurements are determined by the ontic state (e.g. \citet{Fine1982Hidden}).

 In Spekkens' approach \cite{spekkens2005contextuality}, $\mu_{P}(\lambda)$ is the probability distribution of selecting the ontic states $\lambda \in \Lambda$ by a preparation procedure $P$.
 Here, two preparation procedures are operationally equivalent ($P \backsimeq P'$) if: